Yogi Bhajan, the Founder of 3HO

 In September of 1968, Yogi Bhajan left India for Canada to teach yoga at Toronto University, carrying a letter of recommendation from Sir James George, Canadian High Commissioner in New Delhi, who had been his student.

 The beginning of this journey was full of challenges.
-When he arrived in the airport, his suitcases were lost in transit.
-The professor that invite him to teach in Canada had a fatal car accident on the way to pick him from the airport.
+When he arrived in the airport, his luggage was lost in transit.
+The professor who invited him to teach in Canada had a fatal car accident on the way to pick him up from the airport.

 After two months in Canada, he was invited by Dr. Amarjit Singh Marwha to Los Angeles for a weekend visit.
-Arriving in Los Angeles virtually unknown, he has the possibility to start teaching classes of Kundalini Yoga in the East West Cultural Center.
+Arriving in Los Angeles, virtually unknown, he had the opportunity to start teaching Kundalini Yoga classes at the East West Cultural Center.

 Yogi Bhajan met a number of young hippies, the spiritual seekers of that era, and immediately recognized that the experience of higher consciousness they were attempting to find through drugs, could be achieved by practicing the Science of Kundalini Yoga, while simultaneously rebuilding their nervous systems.

-Breaking the centuries old tradition of secrecy surrounding the empowering science of Kundalini Yoga, he began teaching it publicly.
-With the yogic sciences of yoga, meditation, yogic philosophy and loving acceptance, he gave the soon to be called “Baby Boomers” an effective alternative to the prevalent drug culture.
+Breaking the centuries old tradition of secrecy surrounding Kundalini Yoga, he began teaching it publicly.
+Through this yogic science, meditation, philosophy and loving acceptance, he gave the soon to be called “Baby Boomers” an effective alternative to the prevalent drug culture.
 He called it the “3HO” (healthy, happy, holy) way of life.

-Her family was still in India, waiting for the green card of Yogi Bhajan to come and reunite as a family.
+His family was still in India, waiting for Yogi Bhajan to get his green card, so they could join him. and reunite their family.
 After three years Bibiji and the children came to live in the United States.
-Even when the cultural shock at first was tremendous, she understand her mission of serve the Guru´s path.

-She commited to share the teachings of the Guru, open her house to feed the students, physically and spiritually.
-They serve the mission of their life, establishing the 3HO family and expand the Sikh Dharma to the west hemisphere.
+Even though the cultural shock of the hippie days in America was intense, Bibiji soon saw the value of her husband’s mission.
+She committed to sharing the teachings of the Guru and opened her home to feed the students, both physically and spiritually.
+Together they served the mission of establishing the 3HO family across the globe and expanding the Sikh Dharma to the western hemisphere.

-When he became a United States Citizen in 1976, Yogi Bhajan changed his name legally to Harbhajan Singh Khalsa Yogiji.
+In 1976, when he became a United States Citizen, Yogi Bhajan legally changed his name to Harbhajan Singh Khalsa Yogiji.

 Kundalini Yoga